rmslick/SNN-SAR/README.md

 ## Usage

 Running the following will train the network on the MSTAR Synthetic Aperture Radar dataset.
-It uses the SN_9563 and SN_C71 vehicles.
+It uses the SN_9563 and SN_C71 vehicles and can classify with 85% percent accuracy on the test set.

 ```bash
 python MStar.py